Case Study· 9 min read· Updated April 8, 2026

 Can Ijjad build design systems for private companies?

 Yes.
 The same methodology used for Saudi government ministries applies to enterprise design systems.
-Companies with multiple brands, products, or digital touchpoints benefit enormously from a unified design system — faster shipping, lower development cost, and consistent customer experience.
-Pricing for enterprise design systems starts from 30,000 SAR for a basic system, scaling based on component count and documentation depth.
-Get a quote on the contact page.
+Companies with multiple brands, products, or digital touchpoints benefit enormously from a unified design system — faster shipping, lower development plan, and consistent customer experience.
+Scope for enterprise design systems is scoped after discovery for a basic system, scaling based on component count and documentation depth.
+Get a proposal on the contact page.

 How does the design system meet WCAG 2.1 AA accessibility?